rehierl/node-tree-outliner/about-sequences.md

 It does not matter if either `visitInOrderBefore()`, or `visitInOrderAfter()`, or even both are used.
 Both will be executed multiple times per node.
-An in-order tree traversal of a generic tree is therefore no traversal that corresponds with the strict definition of a tree traversal.
+An in-order tree traversal of a generic tree is therefore no strict tree traversal.

 ### Breadth-first (BFS) search